 Tuesday to Friday, 9:45 AM to 12:00 PM (noon).

-Automatic Debit: For ease of mind and use, please consider setting up a monthly amount for automatic debit.
+We now offer Automatic Debit or Credit Card Donations, for ease of mind and use.
+Please consider setting up a monthly amount for automatic debit or Credit Card payments.
 This form of contribution helps us plan for the future as we budget expenses.